jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 - basic sound–image relationships
 - a complete workflow from idea → execution → post-production

 You will work **in pairs during class time** for support and feedback, but **each student must produce and submit an individual work**.

+> ❗ **Attendance and engagement are part of the rubric.**
+You are expected to work actively during class time and participate in all in-class activities.

 ---